 For legal samples, the chain of custody/requisition must be complete and accurate.
 To maintain the chain of custody of the sample, the “Relinquished by” section must be completed AND a Legal seal with all the required information applied over the cap when the sample is received at the laboratory.
 Refer to Instructions For Official Agencies Submitting Water Samples to the Public Health Ontario Laboratory.2

 Total Coliform, E. coli and HPC

 Record “Food Bag PT# 300240 B /250” on the comment line of the Requisition for Specimen Containers and Supplies form.

 Submission and Collection Notes

-- Wash hands with soap and water and dry them thoroughly prior to taking the sample.
+Wash hands with soap and water and dry them thoroughly prior to taking the sample.

-- Collect representative ice samples using either the collection device located in the freezer unit or another sterile collection device.
-Use aseptic technique at all stages of sample collection.
-Failure to do so may compromise the test results.
+Collect representative ice samples using either the collection device located in the freezer unit or another sterile collection device.
+Collect enough ice to fill a 200 mL collection bottle when the sample is melted.

-- Ensure the sample bag is properly secured to prevent sample leakage.
+Ensure the sample bag is properly secured to prevent sample leakage.

 Timing of Specimen Collection

 Ensure adequate time to collect and transport the sample to the laboratory.
 The ice sample must be tested within 48 hours of collection.